When you feel like complaining . . . remember.

 When you feel like complaining about how tired you are, remember that there are many who would love for their only physical ailment to be weariness.

-When you feel like complaining about our government, remember that there are those who face imprisonment, torture and death for doing so, and we still have the rights to voice our complaints.
+When you feel like complaining about our government, remember that there are those who face imprisonment, torture, and death for doing so, and we still have the right to voice our complaints.

-When you feel like complaining about the economy, remember that the poorest in America still have it better than the majority of the world.
+When you feel like complaining about the economy, remember that the poorest in America still have it better than most of the world.
 In most countries, we would all be the 1%.